skills/your-first-extension-for-github-copilot/.github/steps/1-preparing.md

 ### How do I make an extension?

 Creating an extension is fairly easy.
-In includes 3 parts, which we will learn in this lesson.
+It includes 3 parts, which we will learn in this lesson.
-Naturally, the web service must be hosted, but for that is another topic.
+Naturally, the web service must be hosted, but that is covered in another lesson.
 For this exercise, we will use a [Codespace](https://github.com/features/codespaces).

 1. **GitHub App** - Enables message handling and communicating with GitHub Copilot.
 1. **Extension Service** - A standard web service for receiving the messages, performing the custom actions, and responding back to GitHub Copilot.